atlasxomics/ShinyCell/README.md

 install.packages(c("shiny", "shinyhelper", "data.table", "Matrix", "DT", "magrittr","ggplot2","ggrepel","hdf5r","ggdendro","gridExtra", "ggseqlogo", "circlize"))

-For ploting heatmaps, ComplexHeatmap used and it needs to be installed by Biocmanager as explained [here](https://www.bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
+For ploting heatmaps, ComplexHeatmap used and it needs to be installed by BiocManager as explained [here](https://www.bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
 To install this package, start R use the following codes:

 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

 BiocManager::install("ComplexHeatmap")